 On Walking: Ambulatory Poetics, Performance, and Philosophy (with Emily Skillings)

-Central questions we will consider include: What do thinkers gain by integrating a walking practice into their creative and intellectual work?
+Central questions we considered: What do thinkers gain by integrating a walking practice into their creative and intellectual work?
 How might walking allow us to think through our social, political, and economic surrounds with embodied specificity?
 What happens when we draw parallels between our inner landscapes and the landscapes we inhabit, the geography of our bodies and the grids, ways, and architectures of the spaces we cross?
 How might we create personal walking practices that augment and deepen our creative or critical thought processes?
 How do people with different bodies, backgrounds, and abilities “take a walk” and how might we question and dismantle the long-held “universality” of certain experiences of the walker/writer?

 Shakespeare Lab (Class blog)